dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 properties of the different kinds of objects we deal with in Open Dylan.

-In the browser, the term “object” has a broader sense than is usual in Dylan.
+In the browser, the term "object" has a broader sense than is usual in Dylan.
 Not only can we examine objects in the sense of Dylan class instances, but we can also browse libraries, modules, and even running applications, their threads, and run-time values in those threads.